2H Gooseneck w/ Dressing Room

 invaluable (if none is available) for injuries such as scrapes,

-deep lacerations, or just an overheated horse. - See
+deep lacerations, or just an overheated horse. - To view this and other options, visit the Options Tour page.

 Water Tank - 25 gallon